Michigan Military Academy: Campus

 There were a total of 19 buildings on the campus.
 The oldest building on the campus is Copeland's "castle", built in 1858, and it is still in use.
 The Academic Building (pictured above) was completed in 1890 and it was the center of academic life on campus.
 Additional buildings, include a Riding Hall (1881), Cadets Barracks (1884), Engine House (1889), Gymnasium (1896).
 There were also several barns, and these and many other buildings were demolished, replaced, or destroyed by fire throughout the academy's short history.

 As Rogers extended the campus, he dug a network of tunnels to connect most of the buildings.
 In the event of an attack, the tunnels would provide easy access across campus.
 The tunnels also led to a large bomb shelter under the Engine House.
 The tunnels are now used for plumbing, electricity, ethernet, and other utilities.

 Bankruptcy and post-peak years

-In the early 1900s, the school went bankrupt.
-In 1900, a massive building project, with a total of nine buildings at a cost of $350,000, was undertaken by Rogers.
-Unable to pay off the huge sums of money owed for the new buildings, the academy quickly sank into debt.
-Added to this, during two days in December of the same year, students and teachers protested against mistreatment and unsatisfactory meals.
+In 1900, Rogers undertook a massive building project, with a total of nine buildings planned at a cost of $350,000 (about $13 million in 2022).
+In December of that year, students and teachers protested against mistreatment and unsatisfactory meals.
 Rogers, who was terminally ill at the time, quickly fired several teachers whom he blamed for instigating the complaints.
-Rogers died in September 1901 and management of the school was left to Rogers' widowed wife, and Rogers' friend Gen. Charles King, who assisted with disciplinary and military duties.
-Enrollment declined sharply, and the academy was closed in 1908.
+Rogers died in September 1901 and management of the school was left to Rogers' widowed wife and his friend Gen. Charles King.
+Enrollment declined sharply, and the academy sank into debt and then bankruptcy before being closed in 1908.